verbio-technologies/rust-verbio-speech-center/README.md

 ### Batch client (Recognition Only)

-The batch client iterates over wav files inside a directory, sends them in parallel to the server and stores the transcription in another directory.
+The batch client iterates over wav files inside a directory, sends them in parallel to the server and stores the transcription in the specified folder.

 ```
 λ ./target/release/batch-client --help